Resume for Carpenter

 3. Skills

-- Competency with hand machines and power tools
+- Skills in the use of hand devices and power tools

-- Ability to read blueprints and interpret designs
+- Ability to read blueprints and interpret the design plans

-- Expertise in measuring, cutting, and shaping wood materials
+- Expertise in measuring, cutting, and cutting wood materials

 4. Work Experience